|Mercedes-Benz service. © copyright JE Robison|

 Odometer fraud used to be a crime of professionals.
 Crooked car dealers would buy high mileage vehicles at one auction, shave forty or fifty thousand miles off their odometers, and resell them for a substantial gain at another auction a few hundred miles away.
 Integration of auction databases and better record keeping largely put an end to that practice.

 Today those crooked dealers are more likely exporting the cars they “clock” or set back because other countries seldom check odometer records back here in the US.
-Their activity props up auction prices on high mile luxury cars, but that support comes at the expense of the ultimate retail buyers, distant though they may be.
+Their activity props up auction prices on high-mileage luxury cars, but that support comes at the expense of the ultimate retail buyers, distant though they may be.

 Today’s lease car odometer fraud is much more likely to be an individual crime, which makes it much harder to detect.
 When a person leases a brand new car, and turns it in three years later with 32,000 miles there is no way to tell if it once had 60,000 instead.
 Or is there?